FAR-Lab/Interactive-Lab-Hub/alt-Lab5/readme.md

 https://github.com/FAR-Lab/Interactive-Lab-Hub/tree/master/Lab4/LIS3DH_breadboard.JPG

-Adapt the code to indicate what your readings are on the X, Y and Z axes of the accelerometer on your 16x2 LCD panel.
+Adapt the code to indicate what your readings are on the X, Y and Z axes of the accelerometer on your OLED panel.

 Now set up the RGB LED so that each color is mapped to the X, Y and Z axes accelerations.